dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ```

 #### StorageClass
-For Multi Availability Zones support, the StorageClass does not require details about the PowerFlex system.
+For multiple Availability Zones support, the StorageClass does not require details about the PowerFlex system.
 Optionally, the `allowedTopologies` can be used to specify topology labels used when provisioning volumes with this StorageClass.

 > Note: The StorageClass must use `volumeBindingMode: WaitForFirstConsumer`.
 Using `volumeBindingMode: Immediate` will not guarantee that the volume is provisioned in the same zone as the scheduled Pod.